marioy47/blog-site/posts/mac-setup-for-python-datascience/index.md

 Remember that the last 2 steps have to be done for _every python project_

-## MathPlotLib
+## MatPlotLib

 This is not part of the process but its cool to show the power you get by following the previous steps.
-Lets install Python's [MathPlotLib](https://matplotlib.org/) and execute a small plotting test.
+Lets install Python's [MatPlotLib](https://matplotlib.org/) and execute a small plotting test.

 Firs install the module in our _Virtual Environment_